mpicbg-csbd/unet-smfish-seg/notes/notes.md

-# AVOID...
-PROBLEM: OSError: cannot identify image file 'training/m174/training.tif'
+# AVOID.PROBLEM: OSError: cannot identify image 'training/m174/training.tif'

 On the falcon server I have this bug when trying to open in ipython with skimage.io, but on my local machine the file opens as int32...
 Even after changing the save-type to 'uint16' i still have this error....

 # SOLVED.
-PROBLEM: I keep running into key errors when working with dataframes.
+PROBLEM: I keep running into key errors when working dataframes.

 This is not a hard problem.
 It just means fixing the bugs and making the code more robust against changes/ missing data in train_params.json and history.json.
 Refactored dataframe_keys, and now it's Solved.

-# NOTE: when downsampling from float32 to uint16 we first need to convert values to range [0,2**16-1], otherwise it rolls over.
+# NOTE: avoid rollover when downsampling from float32 to uint16
+we first need to convert values to range [0,2**16-1], otherwise it rolls over.

 obviously